copypastel/copyblog/attractions/MephistoWithPrefix.markdown

         </Directory>
     </VirtualHost>

-  For those of you who are curious as to why you point the proxy pass to domain.com:3456/blog it's because using the prefix option for mongrel mounts the whole thing on /blog.
+  For those of you who are curious as to why you point the proxy pass to domain.com:3456/blog, it's because using the prefix option for mongrel mounts the whole thing on /blog.
 But you need apache to catch the /blog and route it somewhere different (not the root server).
 If you just routed it to :3456/ you would have to visit /blog/blog.
 One for apache and one for mongrel.
-You have to use the prefix option however because all of your resources need to be at /blog.
+You have to use the prefix option, however, because all of your resources need to be at /blog.
 5. Enable the vhost file if you don't have it.
 It's somewhere commented in your apache config file.
-6. start the server with mongrel_start -e production -p 3456 -d --prefix /blog
+6. Start the server with mongrel_start -e production -p 3456 -d --prefix /blog

 ## Conclusion